I don’t care if people think I’m conservative: Starmer vows New Labour ‘on steroids’

 Opposition leader says he is rewriting party’s DNA and blasts ‘patronising contempt for those who fly our flag’

-Sir Keir Starmer will say he does not care if people think he is conservative – as he promises the next government will be New Labour “on steroids”.
+Sir Keir Starmer has said he does not care if people think he is conservative – as he promised the next government will be New Labour “on steroids”.

-In a speech on Saturday, the Labour leader will say the Tories “can no longer claim to be conservative” and will blast “patronising contempt for those who fly our flag”.
+In a speech on Saturday, the Labour leader said the Tories “can no longer claim to be conservative” and will blast “patronising contempt for those who fly our flag”.

 It comes as an early blueprint spelling out the policies that could form Labour’s next election manifesto leaks.

-Sir Keir is expected to tell Blairite think tank Progressive Britain that his party must go further than Tony Blair did when he re-wrote the so-called “Clause Four” and rejected public ownership.
+Sir Keir told Blairite think tank Progressive Britain that his party must go further than Tony Blair did when he re-wrote the so-called “Clause Four” and rejected public ownership.

-In a reference to his predecessor Jeremy Corbyn he will say: “Some people think that all we’re doing is distancing ourselves from the previous regime – that totally misses the point.
+In a reference to his predecessor Jeremy Corbyn he said: “Some people think that all we’re doing is distancing ourselves from the previous regime – that totally misses the point.

-“This is about taking our party back to where we belong and where we should always have been… back doing what we were created to do,” he will say.
+“This is about taking our party back to where we belong and where we should always have been… back doing what we were created to do,” he said.

 “That’s why I say this project goes further and deeper than New Labour’s rewriting of Clause Four.
 This is about rolling our sleeves up, changing our entire culture – our DNA.
 This is Clause Four – on steroids.”

-In a blast to critics who say he is too right wing, he will say that Labour must understand “precious” parts of Britain's “way of life”, communities, and environment are worth preserving.
+In a blast to critics who say he is too right wing, he said that Labour must understand “precious” parts of Britain's “way of life”, communities, and environment are worth preserving.

 “And look – if that sounds conservative, then let me tell you: I don’t care.
-Somebody has got to stand up for the things that make this country great and it isn’t going to be the Tories,” extracts from his speech pre-briefed by Labour say.
+Somebody has got to stand up for the things that make this country great and it isn’t going to be the Tories,” extracts from his speech pre-briefed by Labour said.

+In a question and answer session after his speech, he said Labour is prepared for a “dirty and nasty” campaign ahead of next year’s general election.

+“I have always known it is going to get dirty and nasty.
+That is the nature of our politics,” he said.

 Meanwhile, the LabourList website has published a leaked internal draft of Labour policies that gives the clearest idea yet of what Sir Keir might commit to doing in power.